fledge-iot/fledge-service-notification/docs/index.rst

 is less than 1.
 If we wanted to trigger on a low rather than 0 flow of data then we can obviously increase this value.
 Of course that is reliant on the user knowing what a reasonable value is.
-It might be better, if an alert is required when the flow drops of to use the 8Average* filter and define if the flow rate drop by 10%, or whatever percentage is required, below the observed average flow rate then raise a notification.
+It might be better, if an alert is required when the flow drops of to use the *Average* filter and define if the flow rate drop by 10%, or whatever percentage is required, below the observed average flow rate then raise a notification.